For further information click on this link: www.itsgoodtotalk.org.uk

 If you want to talk about your relationships, past, present or future, how your family is affected by your relationship, how you can improve your relationship, how you can manage a separation constructively, how you can get over a break up, Relate is here to help.

-You will normally be expected to pay a fee, which is £35 per session at present.
+You will normally be expected to pay a fee, which is £50 per session.

-Relate centres are charities and don't aim to make a profit from the services they provide, the fee is to cover the cost of sessions.
+Relate is a charity and does not aim to make a profit from the services they provide, the fee is to cover the cost of sessions.

 No. The majority of clients self refer to Relate NI.
 However, your GP, social worker, CPN etc. can also make a direct referral.